NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 Since the data is on the chain, the **Gas fee has to be very low** so people will use it: 1 G for 1 year is $5!
 Low Gas alone is not enough.
 In order for users to use Dapps without barriers, IC uses a **reverse Gas fee model** where the Gas is paid by the development team.
 The DFINITY team also pegged Gas to SDR, turning it into **stable Gas** that does not fluctuate with the coin price.
 IC has a unified decentralized anonymous identity: **Internet Identity (ii)** as the login for Dapps and joins the network neural system to participate in governance...

-IC architecture and consensus are also unique.
-IC theoretically has unlimited computing and storage, just add more server nodes.
-The improved consensus is a bit like practical Byzantine, but more complex, because it is quite different from the current consensus.
-Dominic gave it a name called "PoUW" consensus, Proof of Useful Work.
-The BLS threshold signature scheme's VRF generates truly unpredictable random numbers, and everyone can verify that the random number is not forged by others.
-Anti-Sybil attack edge nodes, layered architecture, randomly designated block generation, no need to say more, just one word, wonderful.
+The IC architecture and consensus are also unique.
+In theory, IC has unlimited computation and storage - just keep adding server nodes.
+The improved consensus is a bit like practical Byzantine fault tolerance, yet more complex, because it's quite different from existing consensuses.
+Dominic gave it the name "PoUW" consensus, for [Proof of Useful Work](../2.CoreProtocol/IntroductiontoConsensusLayer.md).
+BLS threshold signatures with VRF produce truly unpredictable random numbers, and everyone can verify the randomness is not forged.
+Sybil attack-resistant edge nodes, hierarchical architecture, randomly assigned block production - no need to elaborate, just one word: exquisite.

 <br>